Patek Philippe Perpetual Calendar ref 3940J, in yellow gold.

 Dial: gilt with applied yellow gold indexes, auxiliary dials for the days of the month and the days of week in Italian, the 24 hours, and the leap year, aperture for the moon phases.
 'Dauphine' yellow gold hands.
 Dial is spotless.

-Movement.
-240 Q, stamped with the 'Poinçons de Genève', rhodium plated, 'fausses côtes' decoration, 27 jewels, lever escapement, Giromax balance adjusted to heat, cold isochronism and 5 positions, shock-absorber, self-compensating flat balance-spring, mobile stud bearer, 22K goldmicro-rotor mounted on ball bearings.
+Movemnt.
+240 Q, stamped with the 'Poinçons de Genève', rhodium plated, 'fausses côtes' decoration, 27 jewels, lever escapement, Giromax balance adjusted to heat, cold isochronism and 5 positions, shock-absorber, self-compensating flat balance-spring, mobile stud bearer, 22K gold micro-rotor mounted on ball bearings.

-including original Patek box, original certificate of origin and manual.
-Watch is fitted with a brown Patek Philippe strap and signed Patek Philippe Buckle.
+Fitted with a red OEM Patek Philippe strap and Buckle.
 Dial, case and movement signed.